Oshini-Sandunika/Pawfect-Mobile/README.md

 # Pawfect Mobile App

 Pawfect Mobile is an Android application developed as the mobile version of the Pawfect pet adoption website.
-The app focuses on helping users plan for pet ownership through mobile-friendly tools such as cost estimators, monthly care budget calculators, and pet age conversion.
+The app helps users find a suitable pet for their lifestyle and plan pet ownership costs through mobile-friendly tools.

-This project is developed using **Android Studio** with **Java** and **XML**.
+This project is developed using **Android Studio**, **Java**, and **XML**.

 ---

 ## Project Overview

 Pawfect is a pet adoption support platform designed to help users find and prepare for their perfect pet.
-The mobile version extends the existing website by adding interactive pet ownership tools and preparing the foundation for future AI-based pet recommendation features.
+The mobile version extends the existing Pawfect website by adding an AI-based pet recommendation feature, pet ownership calculators, and a pet age converter.

+The application is designed with a brown and cream theme to match the Pawfect website UI.

 ---

 ## Main Features

-### 1. Pet Ownership Tools Screen
+### 1. Home Screen

-The tools screen provides access to different pet ownership calculators in a mobile-friendly layout.
+The home screen provides access to the main parts of the app:

-Available tools:

-- Adoption Cost Estimator
+- Find Your Perfect Pet
-- Monthly Pet Care Cost Calculator
+- Pet Ownership Tools

-- Human Year Converter
+Users can navigate easily from the home screen to the AI recommendation quiz or the pet care tools.

 ---

-### 2. Adoption Cost Estimator
+### 2. Find Your Perfect Pet

-The Adoption Cost Estimator helps users estimate the initial cost of adopting a pet.
+The Find Your Perfect Pet feature recommends a suitable pet based on the user’s lifestyle preferences.

+This feature uses a one-question-at-a-time quiz interface with a progress bar.
+Users answer lifestyle-based questions, and the app predicts the most suitable pet category using a TensorFlow Lite model.

 Features include:

+- One-question-at-a-time questionnaire
+- Progress bar
+- Lifestyle-based answer options
-- Select pet category
+- TensorFlow Lite pet category prediction
-- Select breed or pet type
+- Exact breed or pet type recommendation
-- Select pet size
+- Recommended pet image display
-- Select age group
-- Select adoption source
+- Explanation of the recommendation
+- Start again option

+The questionnaire considers factors such as:

+- Living space
+- Activity level
+- Daily time availability
+- Allergy concerns
+- Children at home
-- Add optional initial care services
+- Monthly pet care budget
-- View total estimated adoption cost
-- View cost breakdown
+- Grooming tolerance
+- Noise tolerance
+- Pet ownership experience
+- Preferred pet size

-Supported pet categories:
+Supported predicted pet categories:

 - Dog
 - Cat